VIII. FACULTY WORKING CONDITIONS

 Rice University offers information technology and security services and support through two centralized organizations, the Office of Information Technology and the Information Security Office.
 The Rice IT community also includes staff in technology roles in schools and administrative units.

-General information for faculty is available on the Getting Started: Faculty and Staff page.
-Guidance related to Remote Teaching is also available online.
+General information for faculty is available on the Welcome: Faculty and Staff page.
+Guidance related to Teaching with Technology Resources is also available online.

 Office of Information Technology